apache/infrastructure-website/content/pages/asfquart.md

 The Infrastructure team is deploying ASFQuart to support a range of services and tools essential to the ASF's infrastructure and the work of its communities.
 The repository is at <a href="https://github.com/apache/infrastructure-asfquart" target="_blank">github.com/apache/infrastructure-asfquart</a>.

-The lastest version of ASFQuart is available for download and use from <a href="https://pypi.org/project/asfquart" target="_blank">pypi.org</a>.
+The latest version of ASFQuart is available for download and use from <a href="https://pypi.org/project/asfquart" target="_blank">pypi.org</a>.